dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 ## Fine grained observation

 The observation is as fine-grained as it can possibly be - queries that would be affected by the data modification will rerender - others normally not (with some exceptions).
 This is also true if your querier callback performs a series of queries or multiple in parallell.
-It can even have has conditional checks within it - still, observation will function and never miss an update.
+It can even contain if-statements or other conditional paths within it - still, observation will function and never miss an update.
 No matter how simple or complex the query is - it will be monitored in detail so that if a single part of the query is affected by a change, the querier will be executed and the component will rerender.

 # Enhanced Example